gleisonsdm/Kuifje-Documentation/Chapter 02/Uniform Set.md

 # Uniform Set

-Assign an uniform distribution to the elements of a Set/
+Assign an uniform distribution to the elements of a Set.

 Example:
 ```sh